By the time the meat was ready, it was evening and the sun was beginning to set.

 “Selfish little thing aren’t you?”
 Completely ignoring him, the thing was already trying to sleep.

 With a puzzled smile, Kaidus shot forth through the darkening sky—with a young drakall around his left arm.

 His destination was Maverus, the capital of Malpaars.

 The rings he had taken from Eril had yet to call for their master, but with the information obtained from elder Shradech, he was interested in this unknown advisor who had taken their place beside the new king.
-The chances of them being a member of Tal’hrus was quite high, and he still needed to find the piece of the Nyzacus shard that belonged to Eril.
-In their encounter, he had neglected to ask the man about it, but such minor complications could easily be remedied.
+The chances of them being a member of Tal’hrus were quite high, and he still needed to find the piece of the Nyzacus shard that belonged to Eril.
+In their encounter he had neglected to ask the man about it, but such minor complications could easily be remedied.